rtillies/ps-sba-urban-dictionary/README.md

 * The definitions and examples are filtered for profanity via a second API.
   * The filter is not "perfect".
 Some offensive words remain because they are technically not profane (e.g. the original title of *Let's Get It Started* by the Black Eyed Peas).
   * The filter also censors "bad words" within other words.
 Sometimes this is wanted (e.g. **mother\*\*\*\*er**); other times not (e.g. **assume** becomes **\*\*\*ume**).

-## Objectives

-* Use asynchronous JavaScript tools to build a responsive web application.
-* Demonstrate understanding of the JavaScript event loop.
-* Generate asynchronous code using Promises and async/await syntax.
-* Use fetch and/or Axios to interact with an external web API.
-* Organize files using modules and imports.

 ## Notes